Welcome to the Department of Communication Sciences and Disorders

 By the end of your third year, your paper should be written in its entirety, including Introduction, Lit Review, Methods, Results, and Discussion/Conclusion.
 By the time you leave for your fourth-year external placement, there should be nothing left to do for your paper, other than minor editing/tweaks.

 By the end of your fourth year, you should have presented the results of your Capstone Project (in poster form) at a conference at the University, Local, State, National, or International Level.

 Note: These are general guidelines.
 They may vary depending on your advisor’s suggestions and the parameters of your project.

 Faculty and Staff are all here to support the student in this process; however, it is each student’s responsibility to meet with their Capstone advisor to discuss his/her progress and to develop a plan for finishing the Capstone project in a timely manner.
 If there is ANY concern that you may not be on track, you should schedule a meeting with your advisor ASAP to make a plan to get back on track.
 Failure to meet with your advisor to make a plan does not constitute a reasonable excuse for not getting the project done in a timely manner.

 Failure to meet deadlines (as mutually agreed-on by the student and his/her advisor) by the end of each term may result in a Professional Disposition form being filed with the CSD Department Chair.
-Click to download the department manual which includes a full description of Professional Dispositions.

 All capstone projects will require a data-based research project.
 This may include either an empirical or retrospective study.
 Each project will involve formulating a specific research question or questions, developing specific methodology to answer the research question, collecting new data or retrieving existing data for analysis.
 Each capstone project should result in a paper that includes the following sections: